Cam timer: Methods used to increase control

-The most basic type of cam timer rotates continually, which is not suitable when needing to wait for events that occur at variable times.
+The most basic cam timer rotates continually, which is inconvenient when waiting for events that occur at variable times.

-With washing machine cam timers, it is necessary to wait a variable amount of time (for example waiting for a tank of water to heat up to a preset temperature).
-To achieve this, the cam motor subjects itself to control by one of its switches.
+With washing machine cam timers, it is necessary to wait a variable amount of time (for example, waiting for a tank of water to heat up to a preset temperature).
+To achieve this, the cam motor is subjected to control by one of its switches.
 The timer sequence switches the cam motor off, and the motor is started again by the signal from the thermostat when the required temperature is reached.

-Usually washing machines thermostats have fewer fixed temperature detection points than the number of wash temperatures used.
-For intermediate temperatures, the cam mechanism uses the stop and wait method to heat to the nearest temp below the one desired, then uses only fixed timing of the heating element to increase the water to the desired temperature.
+Usually, washing machine thermostats have fewer fixed temperature detection points than the number of wash temperatures used.
+For intermediate temperatures, the cam mechanism uses the stop and wait for the method to heat to the nearest temperature below the one desired, then uses only the fixed timing of the heating element to increase the water to the desired temperature.

 Some cam timers also have a fast forward mode, where applying power to a point on the controller causes rapid advance of the mechanism.
 This is often seen on washing machine controllers.
 Rapid advance can be achieved by moving of gearing, which may be triggered by various means.

-Using feedback and external time delay and other sensory circuits, it is possible to build an electromechanical state machine using a cam timer.
+Using feedback, external time delay, and other sensory circuits, it is possible to build an electromechanical state machine using a cam timer.
 These are common in washing machines, where the cam timer runs in phases, but also stops and waits for external signals such as a fill level sensor, or a water heating temperature sensor.

 Replacement with electronic controllers

 While still fairly popular, cam timers are mechanical and hence subject to wear and reliability problems.
 Their reliability record remains good, but there is always some failure rate with mechanical switch contacts.

-Electronic controllers have largely replaced cam timers for most applications, primarily to reduce costs, and also to maximize product features.
+Electronic controllers have largely replaced cam timers in most applications, primarily to reduce costs and also to maximize product features.

-Cam timers don't have the greater degree of flexibility that CPU-based controllers provide.
-As well as offering more wash program variations, a CPU based washing machine controller can respond to malfunctions, automatically initiate test cycles, reducing manufacturing costs, and provide fault codes in the field, again reducing repair costs, and providing feedback on real world failure rates and causes.
-All of these reduce manufacture and business costs.
+Cam timers don't offer the greater flexibility that CPU-based controllers provide.
+In addition to offering more wash program variations, a CPU-based washing machine controller can respond to malfunctions, automatically initiate test cycles, reducing manufacturing costs, and provide fault codes in the field, again reducing repair costs.
+It also provides feedback on real-world failure rates and causes.
+All of these reduce manufacturing and business costs.